 - Profiles from CVs, CV databases or social networks

 Via JANZZjobsAPI, the outstanding search and matching functions of JANZZsme! allow for:

 - Highly complex queries for extremely precise concept matching (skills and job matching) on a 1 : 1 or 1 : n basis (one-to-one or one-to-many)

 - Extensive data mining, for example in the area of occupation data (e.g. ranking of the most frequently requested/offered skills for certain job groups, significant increases in/changes to criteria)

 - Considerably improved results in the area of classic full-text searches

 - Gap analyses (between job offers, as well as between profiles and job seekers/applicants)

-JANZZsme! can be integrated and used as a cloud solution in existing web environments and applications in a very simple and cost-effective manner via JANZZjobsAPI.
-It can be used in connection with, for example, public employment services, job portals and social networks as well as special applications of personnel services providers, recruitment agencies for temporary employees, ATSs and ERP in the area of HCM and staffing and applications in the areas of statistics, training and labor-market data collection.
+JANZZsme! follows the OECD Principles on Artificial Intelligence (AI) and can be integrated and used as a cloud solution in existing web environments and applications in a very simple and cost-effective manner via JANZZjobsAPI.
+It can be used by public employment services, job portals and social networks as well as special applications of personnel services providers, recruitment agencies for temporary employees, ATSs and ERP in the area of HCM and staffing and applications in the areas of statistics, training and labor-market data collection.